DragonFly On-Line Manual Pages

 -F, --fetch-only

-packages that should be upgraded and detect possible
+ages that should be upgraded and detect possible conflicts.

 -f, --force